 What makes apples an energising food?

-The fact that apples contain not only a lot of water, but also dextrose, makes them an energy source that also optimises our ability to concentrate and our performance.
+The fact that apples contain not only a lot of water, but also dextrose, makes them an energy source.

 The ultimate health indicator

 It is well known that vitamins are good for health and apples are full of them.
 Vitamins perform many important functions in the body and must be ingested through food.
 Some of them acquire their characteristic form only as a result of metabolic changes in the body and are therefore called provitamins.

 An apple contains vitamins C, E, B1, B2, B6, provitamin A, niacin and folic acid.